Uniquely Abled Academy

 Participants will learn how to apply basic safety practices in the shop, perform basic printing press operator equipment setup and operation, and troubleshooting and maintenance .
 Class topics include:

-Why Become a Printing Press Operator?
+Why Become a Digital Print Equipment Operator?

-A print press operator is responsible for setting up and operating printing presses, ensuring quality by adjusting ink flow, aligning plates, and monitoring the printing process to produce printed materials like newspapers, magazines, and flyers, requiring a keen eye for detail and color accuracy while making adjustments based on job specifications and quality checks throughout the print run; they typically need technical training or an associate's degree in graphic arts or printing production, and may need to perform routine maintenance on the printing press as well.
+A digital print equipment operator is responsible for setting up and operating printing presses, ensuring quality by adjusting ink flow, aligning plates, and monitoring the printing process to produce printed materials like newspapers, magazines, and flyers, requiring a keen eye for detail and color accuracy while making adjustments based on job specifications and quality checks throughout the print run; they typically need technical training or an associate's degree in graphic arts or printing production, and may need to perform routine maintenance on the printing press as well.

-Key responsibilities of a print press operator:
+Key responsibilities of a digital print equipment operator:

 Skills and qualifications needed: